Conference: Doris Lessing at 100: The Writer's Quest

-The School of Literature, Drama and Creative Writing at UEA is hosting an international conference to mark the centenary of Lessing's birth.
+The School of Literature, Drama and Creative Writing at UEA hosted an international conference to mark the centenary of Lessing's birth.

 Doris Lessing is one of the most widely-read and culturally important writers of the twentieth century, yet her academic reputation does not reflect this fact.
 On the occasion of her centenary, this conference proposes a new critical exploration of the life and work of a complex and multifaceted writer, presenting an opportunity to rethink her contribution to modern literature.
 It also seeks to establish Lessing as a central figure in twentieth-century literature who traverses a range of forms, styles, periodising categories, genres, political orientations, and readerships.

 The conference will take place at the University of East Anglia, an institution that Lessing had a strong connection with, and to which she donated her extensive personal papers on her death.

 The event will coincide with an exhibition dedicated to Lessing's life and work in the Sainsbury Centre for Visual Arts at UEA, which will see letters, manuscripts and personal effects on public display for the first time.
 For information about the exhibition, please contact the Archivist, Justine Mann firstname.lastname@example.org